Nov 22, 2024

 Lawsuit Claims Goldman Sachs Attempted to Cover up Workplace Sexual Misconduct by Married, Lothario Exec

-A sign is displayed in the reception of Goldman Sachs in Sydney, Australia, May 18, 2016.
+Goldman Sachs logo displayed on a wall.
 Photo Source: Reception Sign of Goldman Sachs in Sydney, Australia, (REUTERS/David Gray via Business Insider)

 Goldman Sachs, Inc, a primary dealer in the United States Treasury security market and one of the largest investment banking enterprises in the world, is alleged to have covered up numerous allegations of workplace sexual misconduct, according to a lawsuit recently filed in a New York trial court.
 The female whistleblower in the case is a long-time attorney at the bank who said she tried to help the unnamed victim, called "Jane Doe" in court papers.